Yhatoh/Diseno-Implementacion-Compiladores/README.md

 The organization of the repository is as follows

-- `dev/`: source code for the interpreter, separated in several modules: `Ast`, `Parse`, `Interp`, and `Lib`.
+- `dev/`: source code for the interpreter, separated in several modules: `Ast`, `Parse`, `Interp`, and `Lib` (all are sub-modules of the `Dev` top-level module).
 Each module is in its own file (eg. `ast.ml`).
 See the `dune` file for the declaration of the modules, and the dependencies.
-- `execs/`: top-level executables for the interpreter and tests.
+- `execs/`: top-level modules for executables, for the interpreter and tests.
 See the `dune` file for the declaration of the modules, and the dependencies.
 - `dune-workspace`, `dune-project`: root configuration for the dune package manager
 - `Makefile`: shortcuts to build and test